echozyr2001/CosmoFlow/docs/architecture.md

 ### Nodes

-The `node` crate defines the execution units of workflows.
+The `cosmoflow::node` module defines the execution units of workflows.
 Each node implements the `NodeBackend` trait.

 **Key Features:**
 - Async execution